 Hold the standing climb for 60 seconds before dropping down to the saddle.
 Hold the seated climb for 45 seconds as your active recovery.

-Add on some resistance, 7 or 8 and head back out to the standing climb for 90 seconds.
+Add some resistance, 7 or 8 and head back out to the standing climb for 90 seconds.
 Keep breathing through and focus on that form.
 Drop to that saddle and recover for 30 seconds.

-Final set of this hill.
+The final set of this hill.
 You are in the HOMESTRETCH!
 Add on that resistance to an 8 or 9 and continuing climbing for 60 seconds before hitting that saddle.
 Last little bit of work in the seated climb, still holding that 8 or 9 resistance for 45 seconds.

 Let it go and drop that resistance to your flat road to recover until the end of the song, about 30 seconds.